harryganz/harryganz.github.io/_drafts/2024-03-07-making-a-good-poc.md

 4. Limit scopes and grant types on a per-client basis
 5. Allow close to zero downtime migration of users with hashed/salted passwords
 6. Allow close to zero downtime migration of existing clients with custom fields
-7. Allow passing off authorization for some users to a third-party OAuth provider
+7. Allow passing authentication for some users to a third-party OAuth provider
 8. Support client-only authentication with the jwt-bearer grant type
-9. Support OIDC protocol
+9. Support the OIDC protocol
 10. Have support for RBAC
 11. Allow JWT claim customization